JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

   [682c06a0] JSON v0.21.1
 ```

 Note the pin symbol `⚲` showing that the package is pinned.
-Removing the pin is done using the `free` command
+Removing the pin is done using the `free` command.

 ```julia
 (@v1.5) pkg> free BSON